-Couple the gene expression levels and the age of the genes by means of the CTranscriptome Age Index (TAI). compare the age of the transcriptome in tumour and normal samp
+Compare the age of the transcriptome in tumour and normal samples using Transcriptome Age Index (TAI).

 Evaluate the possible confounders that might bias the above comparison.

 Investigate the differences in the age of the transcriptome both at the systems- and gene-levels.